 Really, who was I to tell him how the shadows should be presented or whether or not the colorcast was natural?
 The only reason I had an opinion was because I was there when he shot it.
 I shot it too and ultimately chose a different approach or presentation when completing the image in post.
 Ultimately what’s important is whether or not his presentation satisfies him creatively and/or communicates the scene the way he intended.

-The newest version of Adobe Camera Raw found in Lightroom 4.X and CS6 allows for selective adjustment of white balance (temperature and tint) using the adjustment brush.
+The newest versions of camera raw in PS and LR allow for selective adjustment of white balance (temperature and tint) using the adjustment brush.
 Now you can brush varying degrees of white balance, warmth (yellow-blue) and tint (magenta-green) into very select portions of your image.
-It quite possibly could be my favorite capability in ACR, except maybe the new check box for fixing chromatic aberration.
+It quite possibly could be my favorite capability in Lightroom CC, except maybe the lens corrections check boxes for fixing chromatic aberration and lens profiles.

 Take this image for example.
 This is from the Tarn in Acadia National Park in Maine.
 In the morning the marsh is in shadow but the hillside to the south is bathed in warm sunlight, which casts a beautiful warm reflection of fall color on the water’s surface.
 On clear days the marsh grasses are heavily influenced by the open shade and their lighter tips pick up a wonderful blue cast from the sky above.
 A one-size fits all approach to white balance would neutralize one of these colorful areas while rendering the other nicely.
 A warmer white balance enhanced the reflected color on the water’s surface but came close to negating the blues in the grasses, while a more neutral or cooler white balance negated some of the lovely warmth in the reflection.
 To get the best of both worlds I simply set a white balance that was pleasing for the grasses and then brushed in a warmer white balance on the water’s surface using the adjustment brush in Lightroom.
 By using a longer shutter speed to blur the grasses and water slightly during my exposure I was able to fulfill my goal of creating more of an abstract intimate landscape.